 External Notifications

-Once all internal notifications have been made, external notifications will be made to external impacted parties such as organization members that rely on organization services.
+Once all internal notifications have been made, external notifications will be made to external impacted parties such as organization members and other stakeholders and partners that rely on organization services.
 Notifications will address information such as availability of services, alternate location of services, changes to service schedules, and relevant instructions.
 The following notification procedures will be followed by the organization.
 INSERT TITLE will be responsible for notifying external impacted parties and will utilize INSERT NOTIFICATION METHOD (I.E., SCN ALERT).
 If the primary method of notification is unavailable, INSERT NOTIFICATION METHOD (I.E., EMAIL, PHONE TREE, ETC.) will be utilized as an alternate method of notification.

 Relocation Process